 - On sale!

-Sugalight Xylitol Powder - 10x500g - Best Value Bundle
+Sugalight Xylitol Powder - 5x1000g (Halal) - Best Value Bundle

 Xylitol is a natural sweetener derived from corn.
 It has a low glycemic index of 7.

 Xylitol is a naturally occurring sweetener that is found in the fibers of various fruits and vegetables including berries, oats and mushrooms.
-It is so natural in fact that the our bodies produce about 15 grams of Xylitol daily during its normal metabolic processes.
+In fact, our bodies produce about 15 grams of Xylitol daily during its normal metabolic processes.

-While artificial sweeteners such as saccharin, aspartame (Equal) and sucralose (Splenda) are available, they would not be ideal choices for anyone looking for an all natural, 'no sugar added' sweetener.
+While artificial sweeteners such as saccharin, aspartame (Equal) and sucralose (Splenda) are available, they would not be ideal choices for anyone looking for an all natural, 'non-sugared' sweetener.